CrazyDubya/4o/faux_browser/README.md

 If a requested file cannot be found, the server now returns a simple HTML placeholder instead of an error.
 This keeps navigation smooth and will later allow AI helpers to fill in missing content.
+Pass `--verify` to have the server check each file's SHA-256 against `manifest.json`.
+If the hash does not match, a 500 error is returned.
 All requests are logged to `repository/metadata/server_access.log` for auditing.
 ## Screenshot Fetcher